geoffreyvanwyk/geoffreyvanwyk.dev/content/pages/portfolio.md

 focus on.

 [Ansible Galaxy](https://galaxy.ansible.com/ui/standalone/roles/geoffreyvanwyk/php/)
-{: .icon-before .icon-solid .icon-link .icon-space-md .prose-p:text-red-600 style="margin-bottom: 0"}
+{: .icon-before .icon-solid .icon-link .icon-space-md .prose-p:text-red-600 style="margin-bottom: 0" target="_blank"}

 [geoffreyvanwyk/ansible-role-php](https://github.com/geoffreyvanwyk/ansible-role-php)
-{: .icon-before .icon-brands .icon-github .icon-space-md style="margin-top: 0"}
+{: .icon-before .icon-brands .icon-github .icon-space-md style="margin-top: 0" target="_blank"}

 ---

 ## Timepiece

-> Alarm clock for your desktop.
+> Alarm clock for your desktop

 Timepiece is an alarm clock that runs on your desktop and includes a stopwatch and a countdown timer.
 All three timepieces can run simultaneously.